fravila08/PokemonPortfolio/README.md

 I'm looking forward to hearing from you!

-## Related
+## Related Projects

-Here are some related projects that have been deployed through AWS ec2 instances, Route53, Gunicorn, Nginx and Certbot
+Here are some related projects that have been deployed through AWS ec2 instances, Route53, Gunicorn, Nginx, and Certbot

 - [The Happy Pig](https://fathehappypig.com)